OpenTails/CRUMPET-Android/README.md

 Notifications will available once we are hooked in to the phone notification system This is not part of the project until the other two modes are complete.

-The most complex thing will be the move designer, from a technical and graphical point of view.

 ## TO DO

 Battery to the status bar.
 Finish off modes.
 More colour.
 Splash screen?